raveberry/raveberry/docs/debug.md

 sudo systemctl restart <service>
 ```

 If you notice that some features do not work at all, they may have been installed incorrectly.
-Then you might have to trace the scripts in `setup/` and check if all steps executed correctly.
+Try reinstalling Raveberry and see if you encounter any errors during the relevant tasks.